-South of here, the Euphrates and Tigris Basin have a real Middle Eastern flavour in all senses.
-Booming Gaziantep, the region’s gateway, offers a world-class collection of Roman mosaics, an atmospheric old quarter and Turkey’s spiciest cuisine.
-Further east, biblical Urfa is distinguished by its colourful bazaar and sacred pool, while cosmopolitan, hilltop Mardin overlooks the vast Mesopotamian Plain.
-The major local attraction, however, living up to its tourist-poster hype, is a dawn or sunset trip to Nemrut Dağı’s colossal ancient statues.
+The Euphrates and Tigris basin have a real Middle Eastern flavour.
+Booming Gaziantep, offers world-class Roman mosaics, an atmospheric old quarter and Turkey’s spiciest cuisine.
+Further east, biblical Urfa is distinguished by its colourful bazaar and sacred pool, while cosmopolitan Mardin overlooks the vast Mesopotamian Plain.
+The major attraction, however, is a dawn or sunset trip to Nemrut Dağı’s colossal ancient statues.
 Between Mardin and Nemrut Dağı, teeming, ethnically Kurdish Diyarbakır nestles inside medieval basalt walls.
-The terrain becomes increasingly mountainous as you head towards the Iranian frontier, an area dominated by the unearthly blue, alkaline expanse of Lake Van.
-Urartian, Selçuk and Armenian monuments abound within sight of the water, in particular the exquisite, restored Armenian church on picturesque Akdamar islet.
+The terrain becomes increasingly mountainous towards the Iranian frontier, an area dominated by the unearthly blue, alkaline expanse of Lake Van.
+Urartian, Selçuk and Armenian monuments abound within sight of the water, in particular the exquisite, restored Armenian church on Akdamar islet.
 The east-shore city of Van is notable for its massive camel-shaped rock punctured with ancient tombs.
-Beyond Van looms the fairy-tale Kurdish castle of Hoşap, while just outside of Doğubeyazit, another isolated folly, the İşak Paşa Sarayı, stands at the very end of Turkey.
+Beyond Van looms the fairy-tale Kurdish castle of Hoşap, while just outside Doğubeyazit, another isolated folly, the İshak Paşa Sarayı, stands in the shadow of Mount Ararat at the very end of Turkey.

 The latest articles, galleries, quizzes and videos.

 Reconsidering Turkey: why the time to go is now